 Drug and alcohol abuse is one of the biggest issues facing the country, especially with the rise of opioids over the past few years.
-According to the National Institute on Drug Abuse, over 70,000 people died of drug use in 2017 and an estimated 88,000 people die from alcohol-related deaths each year.
+Over 70,000 people died of drug use in 2017 and an estimated 88,000 people die from alcohol-related deaths each year.
 As is the case with most issues, substance abuse problems affect parts of the country in different ways.

 The Midwest and the Appalachian region specifically have been hit hard from the opioid epidemic and substance abuse issues over the past few years.
 Kentucky is one state in particular that has seen a disproportionate number of drug and alcohol deaths compared to the rest of the country.
 According to Kentucky’s Annual Overdose Report, there were 1565 overdose deaths in the state in 2017.

 Thousands in the state of Kentucky are drug and alcohol abusers, even some adolescents.
 According to the Center for Disease Control and Prevention, almost 60 percent of Kentucky youth surveyed have drank alcohol, while about 27 percent report that they currently drink alcohol.
 Meanwhile, about 16 percent say they currently use marijuana, about 5 percent use cocaine, 6.5 percent use inhalants, 2.1 percent use heroin and about 11 percent report using prescription medication without a prescription or differently than how a doctor told them to use it.

 There are a number of options for adolescents who are struggling with addiction and substance abuse issues.
 Having your child or loved one go through a rehabilitation facility may be an option, however it may be more difficult especially if they are still trying to attend school.
 Intensive Outpatient Treatment(IOP) is one option that may be more manageable for youth who are still attending school.